knutdrescher/interkingdom-assemblage-quantification/README.md

-# quantification of bacteria-fungi interkingdom assemblages
+# Quantification of bacteria-fungi interkingdom assemblages

 Usage of the scripts: